We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 Profile Image

-If you're tweeting as an individual, use a personal photograph of some kind.
+If small solo entrepreneur type businesses, consider using a personal photograph of some kind.

 The recommended dimensions for your profile image are 400x400 pixels.

-For this and your header image, use consistent branding—whether for yourself or your business—across your social and content channels.
+For this and your header image, use consistent branding across your social and content channels.

 This helps and encourages those who follow you on one channel to recognize and follow you elsewhere as well.